IlanIwumbwe/Ylva/readme.md

 Run using `run.sh`.
 This brings up a menu, with options to play with a friend, with the engine, engine v engine, or run Perft.

-Current move generation speed is `~500k` nodes/second.
-Proper benchmarking to be done in the future.
+Current move generation speed is `~1million` nodes/second.

 ## Notable techniques